nushackers/nushackers-site/content/post/2017-11-12-digest-pivot-tables-in-sql-converting-rows-to-columns.md

 # Pivot Tables

-You might heard about pivot tables from Microsoft Excel.
-To quote Wikipedia:
+You might have heard about pivot tables from Microsoft Excel.
+To quote
+Wikipedia:

 > A pivot table is a table that summarizes data in another table, and is made
 > by applying an operation such as sorting, averaging, or summing to data in